jali/flask-urlshortener/README.md

-# Flask-URLShortener
+# URL Shortener

+This URL Shortener is a service that takes long URL and squeezes it into short characters to make a link that is easier to share, tweet, or email to friends.

-Flask URL shortener using wtforms, sqlalchemy, babel, bootstrap and postgresql
+The app is using python flask, bootstrap and postgresql database.
+The core function is here: [https://github.com/maqdisi/python-url-shortener](https://github.com/maqdisi/python-url-shortener)

+This service supports internationalization (i18n) such as English, Deutsch and Arabic عربي

 ![Default language: English](https://raw.githubusercontent.com/maqdisi/Flask-URLShortener/master/screenshots/screenshot-en.png)